Developer Tools for Kubernetes in 2021: Helm, Kustomize, and Skaffold (Part 1)

 As a package author, creating a Helm chart provides you with significant benefits:

 - You can make your application configurable at deploy time using custom arguments.
-To do so, you use templates.
+To do this, you use templates.

 - You can publish your application into a private or public repository in a versioned and trackable way.